ros-infrastructure/rospkg/doc/python_api.rst

 :class:`RosPack`/:class:`RosStack`, :doc:`OS detection
 <os_detect>`, and :doc:`distributions <rospkg_distro>`.

- The environment APIs enable access to environment settings that defines the ROS package/stack filesystem configuration.
+The environment APIs enable access to environment settings that define the ROS package/stack filesystem configuration.
 The :class:`RosPack` and :class:`RosStack` APIs are similar to the ``rospack`` and ``rosstack`` command-line tools and provide information about dependency, location, and other package/stack metadata.
 The :class:`Manifest` class provides access to a specific package/stack's manifest information.
 NOTE: the :class:`Manifest` class API is still volatile.
 Where possible, use the relevant :class:`RosPack`/:class:`RosStack` APIs to access manifest-related information instead (e.g. dependency relationships).